tarikozturk017/Curiee/README.md

 * Allows professionals to promote themselves in different ways.
 * Helps patients to discover new healthcare professionals and new treatment models.
 * Allows both patients and professionals to keep track their treatments.

+# known bugs - to be fixed
+* when treatment rated, it does not update before refreshing the page.